-• sending information to parents at the start of each term in which we outline the themes or topics to be undertaken during that term as well as how parents can support learning at home.

-• sending regular reports to parents in which we share the progress made by their child and indicate how he/she can improve further (Parents receive feedback during Parent's evenings, termly reports, the end of year, annual report and in line with our open-door policy, meetings with staff at the request of a parent or member of staff)
+- sending information to parents at the start of each term in which we outline the themes or topics to be undertaken during that term as well as how parents can support learning at home. - providing a wealth of information on the school website. - sending regular reports to parents in which we share the progress made by their child and indicate how he/she can improve further (Parents receive feedback during Parent's evenings, termly reports, the end of year, annual report and in line with our open-door policy, meetings with staff at the request of a parent or member of staff).